 Excellent for: Walking safaris, Vehicle safaris, River safaris

-Standing in an elevated position outside the town of Victoria Falls, this lodge provides captivating views and sunsets over Zambezi National Park.
+Standing in an elevated position outside the town of Victoria Falls, this safari lodge provides captivating views and sunsets over the Zambezi National Park.
 Many of the rooms overlook a nearby waterhole, so you can observe a variety of wildlife from the comfort of your balcony.

 Situated in the heart of Mana Pools National Park, along the banks of the mighty Zambezi River, the eight en suite thatched chalets of Vundu Camp are nestled under a forest of riverine trees, with breathtaking views of the river and passing wildlife, which includes a pair of resident leopards.